-10. Deferred Outflows/Inflows of Resources
+12. Deferred Outflows/Inflows of Resources

 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has only one type of item that qualifies for reporting in this category: the deferred outflows relating to the recognition of net pension liability on the financial statements.
+The District has two such items that qualify for reporting in this category: the deferred charge on a previous year's bond refunding and the deferred outflows relating to the recognition of net pension liability on the financial statements.